michaelruigrok/mcds/README.md

         properties.
 Must be the first option, any options before it will affect the current set directory.

+    -u, --update-server
+        Checks to see if an update for the minecraft .jar file is available, and downloads it if it is.
+This also creates a backup of the old jar file.
+Takes no arguments as of now.

 ###Server Operation
     -P, --port, --server-port NUMBER
         set the port number used by the server